Husky110/stable-diffusion-workspace/Readme.md

   - I recommend the following start-parameters:
     - `--xformers` (enable xformers for speed-improvements)
     - `--enable-insecure-extension-access` (required for some extensions)
-    - `--listen --port 7860` (To set the port to 7860 - you can open A1111 then via http://localhost:7860 - I know it's the standard-port, but having it explicitly set makes it easier to change it later if required. :) )
   - You can either edit the webui_user.sh-file inside the repository folder, or inside the tech-folder.
 Changes inside the container are beeing persited in the tech-folder.

 ### Ungoogled Chromium